 - The wife or the daughter of a farmer or rancher

 - 1st Farm Credit Services is an organization that supports farming families across America.
-1st Farm Credit Services offers several scholarships for those students who are enrolled in an accredited, farm-related, or agricultural degrees.
+1st Farm Credit Services offers several scholarships.
+These are for students enrolled in accredited, farm-related, or agricultural degrees.

-The USDA – the U.S. Department of Agriculture also offers scholarships for students vying for their agriculture degree.
-Among the USDA’s scholarship options are –
+The USDA is the U.S. Department of Agriculture.
+It offers scholarships for students vying for their agriculture degree.
+Among the USDA’s scholarship options are

-- The William Helms Scholarship – designed to help pay for tuition for students studying ecology, biology, entomology or plant pathology, etc.
+- The William Helms Scholarship – It helps pay for tuition for students.
+They are studying ecology, biology, entomology or plant pathology, etc.

-- The Tribal Scholars Program – this scholarship is available to students attending a higher learning institution that is a land-grant school, studying agriculture or food sciences or the management of natural resources.
+- The Tribal Scholars Program – It is available to students attending a higher learning institution.
+It applies to land-grant schools, agriculture study, food sciences, and natural resource management.
 The scholarship amount is contingent on school, program, and student need.